aleixsanchis/aleixsanchis.github.io/_posts/2019-03-20-ir-emitter.md

 * RA3 (input) <- Shift Register Serial Output.
 This pin will read the state of the buttons.

 Each button has its corresponding pull-up resistor, so a Low value will mean the button is pressed.

+## The Code

+#### Device configuration

+To configure the device I used the following parameters:

+* Internal Oscillator at 8Mhz
+* Watchdog Timer and Brown-out Reset Disabled
+* Low Voltage Programming disabled (more on this now)

+The PIC10F322 has 4 GPIO, but RA3, aside from being input-only, also serves as !MCLR.
+This means that, under "normal" conditions (with Low-Voltage Programming, LVP, enabled), the device would reset when this input is driven Low.
+To be able to use this pin as an input, LVP must be disabled.
+Then, to enter programming mode, RA3 needs a high voltage, in the order of 8-12V.
+For more information about LVP, and how to configure the device, consult the [datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/40001585D.pdf).

+So, my configuration is as follows:

+{% highlight c %}
+// CONFIG

+#pragma config FOSC = INTOSC    // Oscillator Selection bits->INTOSC oscillator: CLKIN function disabled

+#pragma config BOREN = OFF    // Brown-out Reset Enable->Brown-out Reset enabled

+#pragma config WDTE = OFF    // Watchdog Timer Enable->WDT disabled

+#pragma config PWRTE = OFF    // Power-up Timer Enable bit->PWRT disabled

+#pragma config MCLRE = OFF    // MCLR Pin Function Select bit->MCLR pin function is digital input, MCLR internally tied to VDD

+#pragma config CP = OFF    // Code Protection bit->Program memory code protection is disabled

+#pragma config LVP = OFF    // Low-Voltage Programming Enable->High-voltage on MCLR/VPP must be used for programming

+#pragma config WRT = OFF    // Flash Memory Self-Write Protection->Write protection off
+{% endhighlight %}

+#### The main loop

+In the following code block we see the main loop used in the firmware:

+{% highlight c linenos=table %}
+void main(void) {
+    // initialize the device
+    SYSTEM_Initialize();

+    while (1) {
+        // LOAD INPUTS TO SHIFT REGISTER
+        SHIFT_REG_SH_NLD = 0;
+        SHIFT_REG_CLK = 0;
+        // SHIFT EACH INPUT ONE BY ONE for (uint8_t i = 0; i < 8; i++) {
+            // CHECK IF ANY INPUT IS PRESSED uint8_t input = SHIFT_REG_INPUT;

+            // IF PRESSED (PULLED TO LOW) SEND TO IR EMITTER if (input == LOW) {
+                ir_emit(i);
+            }
+            // ENABLE SHIFTING
+            SHIFT_REG_SH_NLD = 1;
+            // MAKE SURE THE SHIFT IS ENABLED __delay_us(1);
+            // RISE CLK
+            SHIFT_REG_CLK = 1;
+            // MAKE SURE THAT CLK STAYS LOW ENOUGH TIME __delay_us(1);
+            SHIFT_REG_CLK = 0;
+        }
+    }
+}
+{% endhighlight %}